President Biden will unveil deepest image of the universe ever taken today - NewsBreak

 The $10 billion telescope is the result of decades of international, scientific collaboration, and may even change the way we understand the universe.

-NASA will release a larger set of full-color images on Tuesday at 9:30 a.m.
-CT, but President Biden and the public are getting a sneak peek one day early.
+NASA will release a larger set of full-color images on Tuesday at 7:30 a.m.
+PST, but President Biden and the public are getting a sneak peek one day early.

-The first image will be released at the White House on Monday, July 11 at 4:00 p.m.
-CT (21:00 UTC).
-Come back to this article at 4:00 p.m. to view the unveiling of the first image!
+The first image will be released at the White House on Monday, July 11 at 2:00 p.m.
+PST.
+Come back to this article at 2:00 p.m. to view the unveiling of the first image!

 Comments / 0